 Electing a Class Pass/Fail

-To elect a class pass/fail, undergraduate students must complete the form through the link above before the published deadline.
+To elect a class pass/fail, undergraduate students must complete the form through the link above before the published deadline in the semester they are enrolled in the course.
 Students may only fill out the form one time.
 Once the form is submitted, they may not change their course selection.
 No more than one course may be taken pass/fail during a single term.